Analysis of Sailing to Byzantium

 That is no country for old men.

 This line introduces the poem’s central theme.
-The speaker feels out of place in a world that celebrates young life’s physical and sensual aspects.
+The speaker feels out of place in a world that is about young life’s physical and sensual aspects.

 The country mentioned symbolizes a society where old age is neither valued nor respected, making it inhospitable for those who are old.